Yankees vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Brewers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Gleyber Torres and the New York Yankees square off against William Contreras and the Milwaukee Brewers on Friday at 7:05 PM ET.
+Aaron Judge and the New York Yankees hit the field against Mark Canha and the Milwaukee Brewers at Yankee Stadium on Saturday, at 2:05 PM ET.

-The Yankees are the favorite in this one, at -125, while the underdog Brewers have +105 odds to play spoiler.
-The total is 9 runs for the contest (with -105 odds on the over and -115 odds to go under).
+The favored Yankees have -150 moneyline odds against the underdog Brewers, who are listed at +125.
+The matchup's total is set at 9 runs.

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.